 - Log in to the CLE (cle.ucsf.edu) and go to the CLE course where you would like to add the book

-- Click the Actions Menu (Gear icon) located on the top-right of the CLE, select Turn editing on from the drop down menu
+- Click the gear icon at the top-right of the CLE, then click Turn editing

 - In the course section where the Book should be displayed, click the Add an activity or resource link

-- An activity or resource window will open, scroll to the bottom to find the Resources section.
-Select the Book resource type, then click Add.
-This will take you to your new book’s settings page
+- An activity or resource window will open, scroll to the bottom to find the Resources section, select the Book resource type, then click Add

-- First, enter a Name for your book.
+- Enter a Name for your book.
 Whatever you enter into this box will be the link students will click on to view the information contained within

 - You may also enter an optional Description to provide additional information to students about the book.
 If you do enter a Description, you can choose to display that description on the front page of your course by checking the box